-It takes 55.296 μs to fire all 16 lasers in a VLP-16 and recharge.
+It takes 55.296 μs to fire all 32 lasers in a VLP-32C and recharge.
+VLP-32C sensors fire their lasers in pairs.

 9.3.1.2 Laser Channel

 A laser channel is a single 903 nm laser emitter and detector pair.
 Each laser channel is fixed at a particular elevation angle relative to the horizontal plane of the sensor.
 Each laser channel is given its own Laser ID number.
 Since the elevation angle of a particular laser channel doesn't change, it doesn't appear in data packets.
 Its value is inferred by a data point's location in a data packet.